agnesevardanega/sentiwordnet_it/README.md

 - **`synset`**: The symbolic and human-readable name (`lemma.pos.sense_number`).
 This identifier is more stable across versions than the offset, which may be reassigned during WordNet updates (cf. Kafe 2017).
-The Italian WordNet has not been updated beyond version 1.6, so this information may be important (cf. Basile and Nissim 2013).
+This information may be important, considering that MultiWordNet has not been updated beyond version 1.6 of WordNet (cf. Basile and Nissim 2013).
 - **`pos_score`**: The positivity score of the synset, ranging from 0.0 to 1.0.
 - **`neg_score`**: The negativity score of the synset, ranging from 0.0